sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 1. The cruel opportunist who supposedly rescued children like you from the streets, but in reality sent you into wrecks to salvage in exchange for your supper.
 2. A former crewmate who stole a choice piece of loot from you.
 3. The skinflint mentor who taught you the trade.
-4. A customs official who is convinced youíre part of a smuggling operation.
+4. A customs official who is convinced you√≠re part of a smuggling operation.
 5. A fellow urchin you grew up with, who has resurfaced as a person of wealth.
 6. The kindly elder who raised a gaggle of orphans, yourself included.
-7. A fellow treasure hunter who trusted your instinctsóand dogged your steps trying to take advantage of them.
+7. A fellow treasure hunter who trusted your instincts√≥and dogged your steps trying to take advantage of them.
 8. A Fleet officer who enabled the training that let you leave a life of scavenging.
 9. The retired voidrunner who traveled with your crew, sharing stories that inspired you to follow in their footsteps.
 10. The dodgy pawnbroker who has put you in contact with prospective buyers.

 **Salvager Mementos**

-1. A trinket you long ago salvaged but canít bear to get rid of.
+1. A trinket you long ago salvaged but can√≠t bear to get rid of.
 2. A strange device from a wrecked ship.
 You sometimes hear it humming at night.
 3. A memento, such as a ring, you were left holding when you were discovered as a foundling.
 4. An academic textbook you pulled from a decommissioned Fleet craft that fascinates you with its contents.
 5. The small animal you rescued while on a job.
 6. A data wafer containing half-realized plans for a revolutionary ship design.
-7. A gaming set from an older crewmate who claims itís especially lucky.
+7. A gaming set from an older crewmate who claims it√≠s especially lucky.
 8. A data wafer that only holds an unknown set of coordinates.
 9. A worry stone or similar item you take on every job.
 10. A commendation for bravery from the Fleet you found stashed away.